choltz/blog/content/blog/building-a-functional-composition-library-in-ruby-part-1.md

       .join('. ')
 end
 ```
-Ruby is quite versatile at manipulating text, but the code isn't very self describing.
-Next we'll break each of these steps into a lambda:
+Ruby is quite versatile at manipulating text, but this code isn't very self describing.
+Let's break each of these calls to meaningfully named lambda functions.

 ```
 text    = "This is an <b>example</b> of\n text. it has formatting issues."